 What sound control technologies do we use?

-Focusonics™ incorporates parametric array, a nonlinear transduction mechanism.
+Focusonics™ utilises innovative adaptive sound technologies, namely parametric array, a nonlinear transduction mechanism.
 A parametric array does not generate sound directly – it uses ultrasonic waves to reproduce sound.
 Ultrasonic waves modulated with an audio signal are generated by ultrasonic transducers.
 As they pass through air or encounter objects, they de-modulate and sound can be heard.

 Diffraction of ultrasonic waves is much lower than sound waves because of their higher frequency.
 So the ultrasonic waves, and the sound coming from the parametric speaker, spread very little and are confined to a narrow beam that can reach tens of meters.

 The parametric array theory was first proposed by Peter J. Westervelt in June 1960 at the Acoustical Society Meeting at Brown University.
 The first suggested properties of the parametric array included: